Rosary Rallies

 Singapore – 20,000

-The message Father Peyton wanted to share at these rallies was simple; family unity through family prayer and his popular slogans still inspire families around the world today:
+The message Father Peyton wanted to share at these rallies was simple: family unity through family prayer.
+His popular messages still inspire families around the world today:

 “The Family That Prays Together Stays Together“